JuliaServices/Rematch2.jl/README.md

 ## Differences from [Match.jl](https://github.com/kmsquire/Match.jl)

-This package was branched from the original [Match.jl](https://github.com/kmsquire/Match.jl).
+This package was branched from [Rematch.jl](https://github.com/RelationalAI-oss/Rematch.jl), which was branched from the original [Match.jl](https://github.com/kmsquire/Match.jl).
 It now differs in several ways:

 * If no branches are matched, throws `MatchFailure` instead of returning nothing.
 * Matching against a struct with the wrong number of fields produces an error instead of silently failing.